scilus/scil-documentation/source/arriving/setup_computer.rst

     module load StdEnv/2023 python/3.10 vtk
     source ~/Envs/scilpy/bin/activate

 Note that it is currently not possible to work with both scilpy and Nextflow on the same session, as they require different module versions.
+If you need both these packages at the same time, you might want to consider using :ref:`ref_containers`.

 Please see the (:ref:`ref_heavy_computing`) tab for more information about the usage of such resources.
 If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.